Xzensi/NipahTV/docs/diagrams/architecture_c4_classes.md

    -  Owns and manages the lifecycle of `RoomSubscription` objects.
 Each `RoomSubscription` contains the room's `UserStore`, `MessageStore`, and `LRUMessageCache`.
    -  Provides lookup for ports associated with a room (`getPortsForRoom`), used by `ClientEventNotifier`.
    -  Provides lookup for the entire `RoomSubscription` object (`getRoomSubscription`), used by `PlatformAdapter` and `MessageProcessorService`.
-   -  Handles `removeSubscription` calls from `ClientConnectionManager` on disconnect, notifying the `EmoteLifecycleManager` and cleaning up the `RoomSubscription`.
+   -  Handles `removeSubscription` calls from `ClientConnectionManager` on disconnect.
+If the last port for a room disconnects, it notifies the `EmoteLifecycleManager`, publishes a `RoomSubscriptionDestroyedEvent` to the `EventBus` (allowing internal modules to clean up), and then destroys the `RoomSubscription` object.

 -  **`MessageProcessorService`:**